 Why Hyperbaton Matters

 The device also reveals how literature can echo states of thought and feeling through departures from ordinary syntax.
-In moments of passion, grief, or ecstasy, speech often slips into fractured or reassembled forms.
+In moments of passion, grief, or ecstasy, speech often slips into irregular or reassembled forms.
 Hyperbaton captures this spontaneity while maintaining a crafted design.

 Further Reading